Home Career Tips The importance of nurse-patient communication

 by Lisa A. Yeager

 Nurses are the unsung heroes of the medical system in the US.
 It can be a confusing industry to navigate, especially for patients experiencing severe symptoms.
-As many physicians have a large number of patients to see and don’t have time to spend hours with each of them, new or worsening symptoms can be overlooked.
-Nurses communicate with their patients directly and consistently and ensure that they don’t fall through the cracks.
+As many physicians have many patients to see and don’t have time to spend hours with each of them, new or worsening symptoms can be overlooked.
+Nurses communicate with their patients directly and consistently to ensure they don’t fall through the cracks.
 Through their conversations with their patients, nurses are perfectly positioned to build trust and rapport with them and make them feel comfortable enough to be honest about their health.

-This article explores the importance of nurse-patient communication and the ways that effective communication skills enhance patient care and outcomes.
+This article explores the importance of nurse-patient communication and how effective communication skills enhance patient care and outcomes.

 Why do doctors struggle to communicate with their patients?

-The healthcare system in the US is a busy one, and a rising doctor shortage is making the profession more fast-paced than ever before.
+The healthcare system in the US is busy, and a rising doctor shortage is making the profession more fast-paced than ever before.
 This doesn’t mean that patients don’t receive the care they need, but rather that their doctors might not have the time to talk with them as much as patients would like.

-Nurses are critical to the patient experience precisely because they are able to spend more time interacting with them.
+Nurses are critical to the patient experience because they can spend more time interacting with them.
 Their role in healthcare is designed to complement the physician’s role.
-Doctors treat and take care of acute symptoms, and nurses take care of patients and ensure that they heal.
-Additionally, some patients feel more comfortable communicating with nurses than they do physicians.
-As a result, they are more likely to confide in their nurses and their treatment plan will be more effective as a result.
+Doctors treat and manage acute symptoms; nurses care for patients and ensure they heal.
+Additionally, some patients feel more comfortable communicating with nurses than physicians.
+As a result, they are more likely to confide in their nurses, and their treatment plan will be more effective.

-It is not that doctors are unwilling to communicate, but rather that they simply lack the time to do so.
+Doctors do nothing to communicate, but they lack the time to do so.
 This is one reason why nurse-patient communication is so important.

 What are the challenges of nurse-patient communication?

-Patients don’t always feel comfortable being honest about their condition right off the bat.
-This can be challenging when nurses are attempting to treat them most effectively and ensure that they aren’t getting worse.
-Thankfully, nurses have often perfected their communication skills and are able to build rapport with their patients.
-As a result, patients often feel more comfortable being honest about the symptoms they are experiencing.
-Sometimes these symptoms are embarrassing, and patients feel vulnerable revealing them.
-Therefore, building a strong professional relationship with them is critical to providing them with effective care.
+Patients don’t always feel comfortable being honest about their condition immediately.
+This can be challenging when nurses attempt to treat them most effectively and ensure they aren’t worsening.
+Thankfully, nurses have often perfected their communication skills and can build rapport with their patients.
+As a result, patients usually feel more comfortable being honest about the symptoms they are experiencing.
+Sometimes, these symptoms are embarrassing, and patients think they are vulnerable when revealing them.
+Therefore, building a strong professional relationship with them is critical to providing effective care.

-In situations where patients are not able to communicate even when they are healthy, nurses look at other ways to determine their physical condition.
+When patients cannot communicate even when they are healthy, nurses look for other ways to determine their physical condition.
 Patients might become irate when they are in pain, which tells nurses that something is wrong.
-Thanks to their intuition and observation skills, nurses are often able to detect changes and adjust their care accordingly.
+Thanks to their intuition and observation skills, nurses can often detect changes and adjust their care accordingly.

-Sometimes nurses communicate with their patients’ families instead of the patients themselves when they are unable to think clearly.
+Sometimes, nurses communicate with their patients’ families instead of the patients when they cannot think clearly.
 Patients with brain damage or serious injuries that require them to take many medications or stay in a medically induced coma, for example, are often unable to make their own medical decisions.
-In these situations, nurses work together with their patient’s loved ones to ensure that their wishes are carried out.
-Being able to collaborate with the important people in their patient’s life is an important skill for nurses to master before they look for a job.
+In these situations, nurses work with their patients’ loved ones to ensure their wishes are fulfilled.
+Collaborating with the important people in their patients’ lives is an important skill for nurses to master before they look for a job.

 Why does nurse-patient communication matter?

-While we’ve touched on a few of the reasons why nurse-patient communication is important, it is necessary to explore them in more detail to fully understand why nurses must learn to communicate effectively with their patients.
-From educating them to detecting otherwise imperceptible changes in behavior or symptoms, here are some of the reasons why nurse-patient communication plays an important role in the patient recovery process.
+While we’ve touched on a few reasons why nurse-patient communication is important, exploring them in more detail is necessary to fully understand why nurses must learn to communicate effectively with their patients.
+From educating them to detecting otherwise imperceptible changes in behavior or symptoms, here are some reasons why nurse-patient communication plays an important role in patient recovery.

 Education

-Effective nurse-patient communication is crucial for a number of reasons.
-Before diving into the most important of them, however, let’s explore the reasons why nurses communicate with their patients – and more specifically, about the importance of education in the patient recovery process.
+Effective nurse-patient communication is crucial for several reasons.
+However, before diving into their most important, let’s explore why nurses communicate with their patients – specifically, about the importance of education in patient recovery.

-Nurses not only communicate with their patients to ensure that symptoms are addressed, but they also maintain open lines of communication once they are ready to be discharged.
+Nurses communicate with their patients to ensure that symptoms are addressed and maintain open lines of communication once they are ready to be discharged.
 One of the most important responsibilities they have is educating their patients.
-Nurses are often required to sit down with their patients and have a conversation with them about their health conditions and what they need to do once they return home.
-For some patients, this might include continuing with physical therapy or being aware of an increased fall risk.
+Nurses are often required to sit down with their patients and discuss their health conditions and what they must do once they return home.
+This might include continuing physical therapy or being aware of an increased fall risk for some patients.
 Other patients might be prone to a recurrence of their illness or injury.
 In these situations, nurses explain how to detect changes in their physical state and when they need to see a professional for assessment.

 Without this conversation, patients are more likely to make avoidable mistakes and suffer avoidable harm.
 This level of communication is crucial to their recovery process and sets up patients for success and happy, healthy living.